piger/spock/README.md

 **NOTE**: `make install` will only build `git2go`, statically linking [libgit2][libgit2].

-Now you can build Spock:
+Now you can build Spock (you can safely omit `leveldb` if your system doesn't ship with an up to date version of the library):

 ```bash
 go get -d -tags "libstemmer icu leveldb" github.com/piger/spock